Greek Islands Beyond Santorini: Naxos, Paros, and Crete with Kids

 Crete: The All-Rounder

 Crete is huge - bigger than 5 of the other islands combined - and has everything.
-Beaches, mountains, Minoan ruins (Knossos!), Venetian harbors, gorges to hike, hotels for every budget.
+Beaches, mountains, Minoan ruins (Knossos!), Venetian harbours, gorges to hike, hotels for every budget.
 The famous Elafonisi has pink sand and lagoon-shallow water perfect for toddlers.

 Sample 10-Day Itinerary